PassKey EA Study Guides are the best-selling EA exam review books on Amazon.

 … the book has a fair share of editing errors and inconsistencies.
 One page will say one thing and the next will completely contradict it.
 Expect to consult the IRC and publications to clear up the mistakes that the authors/editors didn’t find.
 Furthermore, topics that are difficult to understand are often taken right out the publications with no further explanations.

-If you have the budget, however, I would still recommend Gleim EA Review which offers a more guided approach for self-study.
+If you have the budget, I would still recommend Gleim EA Review.
+After all, Gleim EA offers a more guided approach to self-study.